 However, if you have 4 days in Northern Ireland, you will have more time to take your time on the Causeway Coast and to spend time at attractions other than the Giant’s Causeway.

-For those who want quite a holistic experience, then plan to spend 5 days in Northern Ireland.
-By seeing Northern Ireland in 5 days, you will also be able to add on a visit to the city of Derry and learn about the history here.
+For those who want quite a holistic experience, then plan to spend 5 days.
+This will allow you to add on a visit to the city of Derry and learn about the history here.

 Getting To & Around Northern Ireland